A lot can be said about the words for “yes," and in this lesson, we will study the following words:

 Kyaku: Ima no shun no shokuzai wa nan deshō ka?

 Tenchō: So desu nē.
 Ima no jiki, oishii sakana wa ippai aru n desu kedo, toku ni oishii no wa yappari tai desu ne, hai.

 Shop Manager: Well, there are a lot of delicious fish this season, but the one that’s especially delicious would have to be sea bream.
 Yes.

-9. Hai はい is used when presenting something to someone.
-This can also be said when arriving somewhere, with the destination being what one is bringing attention to.
+Hai はい is used when presenting something to someone.
+This can also be said when arriving somewhere, with the destination being what is presented.

 Hai, takikomi-gohan desu.
 Dōzo.

 Here’s mixed rice.
 Feel free.